YamanAlo/RAG-System/README.md

   - Query complexity
   - Number of retrieved documents
   - Reranking process

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+  -

-## License
+## Closed Source

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not open source and its code is not publicly available.